robisim74/angular-l10n/doc/spec.md

         // Add a new language here.

         // Required: default language and expiry (No days).
-If the expiry is omitted, the cookie becomes a session cookie. this.locale.definePreferredLanguage('en', 30);
+If the expiry is omitted, the cookie becomes a session cookie.
+        // Selects the current language of the browser/user if it has been added, else the default language. this.locale.definePreferredLanguage('en', 30);

     }